Srood Maqdasy: Politics

+Addressing the European Parliament in 2025, Maqdasy called for an Assyrian autonomous region in the Nineveh Plains, citing the challenges that have been faced over the last 20 years and the need to maintain the cultural and ethnic diversity of the region.

 Quotes

-‘‘We’ve been here as an ethnicity for 6,000 years and as Christians for 1,700 years,’’ says Dr. Srood Maqdasy, a member of the Kurdish Parliament. ‘‘We have our own culture, language and tradition.
+‘‘We’ve been here as an ethnicity for 6,000 years and as Christians for 1,700 years...We have our own culture, language and tradition.
 If we live within other communities, all of this will be dissolved within two generations.’’